gatsbyjs/gatsby/docs/blog/2019-04-02-behind-the-scenes-what-makes-gatsby-great/index.md

 ---
-title: "Behind the Scenes: What makes Gatsby Great"
+title: "Behind the Scenes: What Makes Gatsby Great"
 date: 2019-04-02
 author: Dustin Schau
 excerpt: "Gatsby is fast.
 You know this.
 This post outlines the numerous performance techniques that Gatsby performs behind the scenes to deliver a ludicriously fast experience that your users will love."